Zac Zorn: 4 x 100m Freestyle relay world records

 Besides swimming with the World record breaking 4x100-meter freestyle relay team at the Olympic trials with Steve Rerych, Ken Walsh, and Don Schollander, he was a member of two other World record breaking 4x100 meter teams.
 His first was at the 1967 Summer Universiade where he swam with Ken Walsh, Don Havens and Greg Charlton.
 His gold medal 4x100 meter freestyle relay team at the 1968 Mexico City Olympics also broke a world record.

 Honors

-In 1965, he was made the Buena Park High School athlete of the year for 1964-65.
+In 1965, he was made the Buena Park High School athlete of the year for 1964–65.

+On November 3, 2012, he was inducted into the Hawai'i Swimming Hall of Fame.